EmanGM/SFML_games/README.md

 # SFML_games
-Games made in SFML in Vusial Studio IDE
+Games made in SFML in Visual Studio IDE